How to Get a Student Loan

 A group of college students smiling and laughing together while walking on campus.

-Depending on which type of loan you're going for, here's how to get both federal and private student loans.
+Depending on which type of loan you're seeking, here are some steps you can take to get both federal and private student loans.

 How to Get a Federal Student Loan